 PubMed ID: 15531660

-To determine if dietary fat alters endogenous lipoprotein cholesterol and cardiovascular disease (cardiovascular disease) risk by affecting the potency and rate of post-prandial triacylglycerol-rich lipoproteins (TRLs) to carry cholesterol accepted from endogenous low density lipoprotein (LDL) and high density lipoprotein (HDL) and from cell membranes via lecithin:cholesterol acyltransferase (LCAT) and cholesterol ester transfer protein (CETP) to the liver for its removal by examining the acute and chronic effects of consuming a diet rich in polyunsaturated fatty acids (PUFA) or saturated fatty acids (SFA).
+To determine if dietary fat alters endogenous lipoprotein cholesterol and cardiovascular disease (CVD) risk by affecting the potency and rate of post-prandial triacylglycerol-rich lipoproteins (TRLs) to carry cholesterol accepted from endogenous low density lipoprotein (LDL) and high density lipoprotein (HDL) and from cell membranes via lecithin:cholesterol acyltransferase (LCAT) and cholesterol ester transfer protein (CETP) to the liver for its removal by examining the acute and chronic effects of consuming a diet rich in polyunsaturated fatty acids (PUFA) or saturated fatty acids (SFA).

 Healthy normolipidemic men and post-menopausal women.